rakr/test-template/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug fix

 ## Description
-Please include a summary of the change and which issue or JIRA Card it addresses.
+Please include a summary of the change and which issue or JIRA card it addresses.
 List any dependencies that are required for this change

 ## How has this been tested?